FAQs: Body Procedures

-A: Most people will have one or two drains placed which may be left in for several days to a few weeks.
-They serve to “drain” fluid that may otherwise accumulate deep under the skin and fat until healing occurs.
+A: Most people will have one or two drains present that may be left in for one to two or more weeks.
+They serve to empty fluid that may otherwise accumulate deep under the skin and fat until healing occurs.

 Q: Should I take it easy and stay in bed for a few days after surgery?

 A: It is very important that you get up and walk around with assistance several times a day including the day of your tummy tuck surgery.
 This will help decrease the risk of developing postoperative medical problems including the formation of blood clots in your leg veins.
 You are also to wear the supportive stockings that provide compression and help reduce the risk of these clots forming .